Aristidis13/calendar-front/README.md

 🔐 Phone Verification via Viber

-After submitting their information, users receive an OTP via Viber to verify their phone number:
+After submitting their information, and save, users receive an email and (if Viber exists) a message in Viber:

     ✅ If the OTP is confirmed, the booking is validated

     ⚠️ If verification fails, the booking still stands with status unvalidated, and the user is notified

----

-🧑‍💼 Business Owner Setup

-The system also includes views for business owners to configure their booking environment.
-Upon signing in, a business owner can:

-    Access their shop's dashboard

-    Answer a questionnaire to tailor the app's behavior

-    Set up and manage services, locations (shops), and barbers

-    Control availability, schedules, and other operational settings

-This setup ensures each business can customize the experience to match their unique workflow.

 ---